mkierzenka/SWDevProj/report/doc.md

  *NOTE: Keys are immutable*

+ *Value: represents the serialized data that a Key maps to.
+It will contain a single field, a character pointer that holds the serialized data

 *Server: This is the "lead node."
 All nodes will connect and register with this host.
 Upon registration, the server will broadcast a list of every node that it is connected to.
 The server will have basic network functionality and a socket in which it listens for node